 I never thought I’d fly half way around the world.
-The idea of it frightened me.
+The idea of it really scared me.

-In High-School, I met many exchange students.
+In High-School, I’d met many exchange students.
 I could describe most of them in this way: full of life, young, living with families they didn’t know, and most likely they spoke a different language.
 I am sure you knew some fun study abroad students from your school too!

 I was always drawn to these people because there was something drastically and beautifully different about them.
-Not just because they were from other countries and that their accents were gorgeous!
+Not just because they were from another country and that their accents were gorgeous!
 But because they’d seen so much of the world and in my eyes they were much further ahead than those who had never been out of their state.

 It was one day in the library at my Middle School that changed my 8th grade year.
 Her name was Silvia Atanosava.
 And she became my best friend that year!

 My family took her under our wing.
 It was almost like I had a big sister.
 She was an exchange student from Bulgaria which, before meeting her I had never even heard of that country.
 I know, right?

 After seeing her come here on her own, I found myself thinking, “Maybe, I will go study and travel abroad someday as well.”